 Why do some cabins magically become available before a cruise?

 Travel agents have the ability to hold a certain amount of cabins on a cruise ship.
-But if some of their customers cancel or do not put down their deposit these cabins will become available to everyone else.
+If some of their customers cancel or do not put down their deposit these cabins will become available to everyone else.
 The same goes for people who book a cruise online but do not pay their deposit on time.
 When that date passes without the deposit being paid, those cabins show up as available inventory.

 Things to consider when looking for unsold cabins